vbharadwaj-bk/OpenEquivariance/README.md

 results up to a well-defined reordering of the weights relative to e3nn.

-If you're executing tensor products as part of a message passing graph neural network, we offer fused kernels that save both memory and compute time:
+If you're executing tensor products as part of a message passing graph neural network, we offer fused kernels that save both memory and compute time (only supported for "uvu" at the moment, "uvw" support coming soon:

 ```python
 from torch_geometric import EdgeIndex